AGLakhowal/Gamma-Permit-Package/README.md

 The Gamma Runtime Governance Engine is a deterministic runtime control layer that separates AI capability generation from execution authority.

-This repository contains the Gamma Permit Package, including the Lakhowal Law of Coherence (LLC), Γ-Standard v1.0, the G-0 Certification Scheme, regulatory submission materials, procurement frameworks, conformity assessment tools, and sample governance evidence artifacts.
+This repository contains the Gamma Permit Package, including the Lakhowal Law of Concurrence (LLC), Γ-Standard v1.0, the G-0 Certification Scheme, regulatory submission materials, procurement frameworks, conformity assessment tools, and sample governance evidence artifacts.

 The package provides: